 We do not consider previously published work.
 Simultaneous submissions are accepted and encouraged.
 Please notify us immediately if your work is accepted elsewhere.

-We aim to respond much sooner than six months from date of submission.
-If you have not received a response after six months, please check on the status of your submission in Submittable.
-If you have further questions, email firstname.lastname@example.org.
+We aim to respond within two months from date of submission.
+If you have not received a response after two months, please feel free to query us in the Notes area at Submittable.

 The MAYDAY Culture section is looking for enthusiastic, incisive cultural commentary and critical analysis.
 With an emphasis on diverse or marginalized perspectives, Culture explores politics, race, gender, sexuality, and ability across literature, cinema, television, music, art, and theatre, in contemporary and historical contexts.
 We also appreciate arts criticism that amplifies unique perspectives and complicates our understandings, and we regard this type of writing as an art form in its own right.

 We’re seeking well-rounded, literary pieces that challenge us and our readers.
+Please avoid academic style and tone.
 There's no minimum length, but we prefer submissions with fewer than 6,000 words.
 Please send only one Culture submission at a time.

 We accept pitches, too!
 Review our editors’ statements below, and feel free to pitch to us via email.

-Carla is interested in pitches ranging across topics of representation, race and racism, life and death, American policing, democracy, Election 2020, and more, according to writers’ passions and prerogatives.
+Carla is interested in pitches ranging across topics of representation, race and racism, life and death, American policing, democracy, and more, according to writers’ passions and prerogatives.

-Clement is interested in pitches for enthusiastic and incisive arts criticism and theory, especially focusing on film, television, and music.
+Clement is interested in pitches for enthusiastic and incisive arts criticism and theory, especially focusing on film, television, video games, and music.

 Sophia is interested in pitches about literary and cinematic trends, intersectional feminism + social justice, queer histories, internet discourse, articles rooted in archival research, and anything else, as long as it’s well-argued or funny, preferably both.